thecoopgal/GloopGlopGovernance/docs/Worker-Owner-Code-of-Conduct.md

-> "As a Worker-Owner, you are a steward of GloopGlop’s mission:
+> As a Worker-Owner, you are a steward of GloopGlop’s mission:
 > Fairness, Transparency, Community.
 >
 > You’re free to speak openly.
 > You’re encouraged to share proudly.
-> You’re responsible for protecting the heart of GloopGlop."
+> You’re responsible for protecting the heart of GloopGlop.

 # **GloopGlop Worker-Owner Code of Conduct**